Genrep-Software/style-guides/c++/cppguide.md

 mutators, and other short, performance-critical functions.

 Overuse of inlining can actually make programs slower.
-Depending on a function\'s size, inlining it can cause the code size to increase or decrease.
+Depending on a function's size, inlining it can cause the code size to increase or decrease.
 Inlining a very small accessor function will usually decrease code size while inlining a very large function can dramatically increase code size.
 On modern processors smaller code usually runs faster due to